With Michael Miller

 I: Dick’s Bedroom

 Dick Hallorann reclined on his bed’s orange and green chevron comforter with a concomitant feeling of sudden distress.
 The feeling was much like being sick, and feeling a chill jolt through your body, leaving your bones aching and bumpy gooseflesh on your arm.
 He felt the onset of a vision and lay still, steadying his breathing for what he suspected would be an onslaught of fear.
-The buxom, naked goddess women with their voluminous hair who hung on the walls began to fade into a hazy, impressionist backdrop, and the voices of the anchors on the Chanel Six News started to slur together; their words became incomprehensible, then their voices turned to static.
+The buxom, naked goddess women who hung on the walls began to fade into a hazy, impressionist backdrop, and the voices of the anchors on the Chanel Six News started to slur together; their words became incomprehensible, then their voices turned to static.
 Suddenly, he was not in his comfortable, vibrant orange bedroom in Florida, with its spicy incense scent and warm lamplight.
 It was as if a bit of fog amassed together until it formed the outline of something vaguely sinister and passed over him.
 And he knew, immediately, by the vile stench of death that seeped through his skin and into the foundation of his being, where he was.
 He would recognize the stench of the Overlook Hotel anywhere – and not a literal, material stench.
 No. A rotten smell was unnerving but tolerable.
 The Overlook Hotel had a spiritual stench, sick and vaguely malicious, that became especially bitter, especially poignant, when it was active, so to speak.
 The hotel is active, he thought with fear and a jolt of angst, as he studied the dark halls and hanging lamps.
 His thoughts turned immediately to Danny.
 The boy.
 He thought.
 I feel the boy.

 Soon after that thought struck him, he turned around to see a hunched figure with wan, white-gray skin and a string of drool dangling from his bottom lip.
 His eyes seemed alert but far away, intensely fixed on something invisible in the infinite distance.
 The boy was huddled in a corner, shaking violently, with a tremble that defied the steady, insidious heartbeat, the unmistakable pulse of the hotel.
 His shake was reckless and spasmodic, the ostensible byproduct of unspeakable fear.
 The boy was present in body, but not in mind.
 His mind seemed to be screaming to Hallorann, from some unknown corner of the earth, that he and his mother were in grave danger.
 Hallorann speculated.
 He had feared, to be sure, that the Overlook Hotel would wake up during the off-season, but he hadn’t dared guess the form of that heightened activity, for he had tried to meditate on the best possible outcome, believing – albeit naively – that if he emitted those positive vibes into the atmosphere, perhaps they would combine to yield safety and security for the fragile family who decided to spend their winter in that silent, merciless edifice.